iamdtang/skaterdav85.github.io/_posts/2015-01-05-browserify-getting-started.md

 ## Conclusion

 Browserify is a command line tool that allows us to use CommonJS modules in the browser.
-In the comments, let me know what module system you are using.
+Let me know what your thoughts are on using CommonJS modules in the browser through Browserify.